RawTherapee/RawPedia/content/Local_Adjustments/index.md

 software programs are supposed to be simple and solve (almost) everything with a single click, while others are more complex in their approach, solving a few extra problems.
-Is the game of complexity worth the candle?
+Is the game of complexity worth the effort?
 To quote a well-known adage: 'A problem is only difficult when you don't know the answer'..., or 'Practice makes perfect'.
 Generalized Hyperbolic Strech (GHS), integrated with Selective Editing (SE), breaks new ground.
 The algorithm is particularly innovative (I love it).
-I chose to integrate it with Selective Editing, to work in direct mode.
+I chose to integrate it in Selective Editing, to work in direct mode.
 As we'll see later, (GHS) + (SE) makes it easy to combine several 'stretches' in normal GHS or inverse GHS, in 'Global', 'Full image' or 'Normal spot' mode.

-#### Generalized Hyperbolic Strech - GHS - origine
+#### Generalized Hyperbolic Strech - GHS - origin

 I believe (to be verified) that two people came up with a new approach to the general problems seen above.
-The methods we know today are mostly derived from the work of the film industry by ACES or in the continuity of the work of the precursor Adobe (I can cite - non-exhaustive - functions such as: Log encoding, Sigmoid, Gamut compress, etc.).
-These two people, David Payne and Mike Cranfield, have come up with 'something else' with a vocabulary that is a little 'disturbing'.
+Most of the methods we know today are derived from the work of the film industry by ACES or in the continuity of the precursive work of Adobe (I can cite - non-exhaustively - functions such as: Log encoding, Sigmoid, Gamut compress, etc.).
+However, two people, David Payne and Mike Cranfield, have come up with 'something else' with a vocabulary that is a little 'disturbing'.
 The system uses foreign concepts such as 'Symmetry Point', 'Stretch' and 'Local